Ahorns/AhornsPV/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master’s student in Integrated Circuit Design at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
+I am a PhD program in the University of Cambridge and UCL, I obtained Master’s degree in Integrated Circuit Design at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).

 My research interest includes Photonics System Design, Machine Learning and advanced Algorithm for Optimal Design.